ipfs/specs/IPIP/0001-lightweight-improvement-proposal-process.md

 Adopt an informal IPIP process for the [ipfs/specs][1] repository, providing a minimal structure for opening, reviewing, and merging specification changes.

-## Opening an improvement proposal (IPIP)

-Changes to IPFS specifications can be proposed by opening a Git pull-request (PR) against the repository.
-In addition to specification changes, such PR must include a short IPIP document based on the template in `IPIP/0000-template.md`.

 The purpose of IPIP documents is to **document motivation** behind the change applied to the spec. **IPIP is not to be the spec itself**.